Philadelphia DMV Hearing Lawyer

-A DUI charge is much more than a simple traffic offense.
+A DUI Charge is much more than a simple traffic offense.
 In Philadelphia, you must be concerned with both the traffic and criminal components.
-More accurately, the traffic component is administrative.
-So while you will need to resolve the criminal component in a court of law, the traffic component will be resolved with the motor vehicle administrative agency in Pennsylvania - PennDOT.
+The traffic component is administrative.
+So while you will need to resolve the criminal component in a court of law, the traffic component will simultaneously be resolved with the motor vehicle administrative agency in Pennsylvania – PennDOT.

 Regardless of what happens in your criminal hearing, PennDOT is capable of suspending your driving privileges.
-Consequently, you should be prepared to fight both the criminal and administrative charges with the assistance of a criminal/traffic attorney.
-The Law Offices of Greg Prosmushkin, P.C. can aggressively represent you at both levels and do everything possible to preserve your driver's license.
+Consequently, you should be prepared to fight both the criminal and administrative charges with the assistance of a criminal/traffic lawyer.
+The Law Offices of Greg Prosmushkin, P.C. can aggressively represent you at both levels, and do everything possible to preserve your driver’s license.

 The PennDOT Process

 PennDOT is first made aware of your DUI when notified by the arresting officer shortly after your arrest.
 PennDOT will then send a License Suspension notice in the mail, regardless of the status of your criminal charges.
 You do have the right, however, to contest this suspension.
 Just as you have a right to defend yourself in a court of law, you also retain such a right here, so long as you notify PennDOT of such within 30 days of the arrest that you intend to do so.
 If you allow that time to pass, PennDOT will automatically suspend your license for a period of 12 months.